paraglider-project/paraglider/docs/source/project/feature-status.rst

 ~~~
 * Supports instances for all paraglider operations.
 * Managed k8s cluster support is in progress / initial.
+* Support for connections to services is in progress / initial.
 * Multicloud connections are supported with Azure.

 IBM